Course Title: Food Preservation

 This is an introductory enabling course requiring no formal prerequisites.

-Students of the course will study commercial preservation technologies used in the preservation of fresh, minimally processed and processed foods in terms of their objectives, mode of action and the unit operations, materials and equipment employed.
+You will study commercial preservation technologies used in the preservation of fresh, minimally processed and processed foods in terms of their objectives, mode of action and the unit operations, materials and equipment employed.

 In addition to the study of food preservation techniques which preserve foods through the application of heat, removal of heat, modification of water activity, modification of atmosphere , modification of acidity and through fermentation and chemical preservation , new and emerging preservation technologies will also be considered as will the role of packaging in relation to food preservation.

-Students will also be introduced to the Hazard Analysis Critical Control Point (HACCP) food safety management system.
+You will also be introduced to the Hazard Analysis Critical Control Point (HACCP) food safety management system.